See which schools offer LPN programs in Arkansas

 How to Become an LPN in Arkansas

-Start the process by researching available education programs to find one that suits your schedule and preferences.
-The next step is to enroll and complete an LPN training program that is approved by the Arkansas Board of Nursing.
-Most LPN programs take roughly one year to finish.
-Upon successful completion of all course requirements you are eligible to challenge the NCLEX-PN exam.
-After passing the test you can register with the state of Arkansas as a licensed practical nurse and begin searching for employment.
+First, research education programs to find one that matches your schedule and needs.
+Next, enroll in an LPN training program approved by the Arkansas Board of Nursing.
+Most LPN programs last about one year.
+After you complete all course requirements, you can take the NCLEX-PN exam.
+Once you pass the test, register with the state of Arkansas as a licensed practical nurse.
+Then, start your job search and begin your new career.